English-Arabic translations plus interpreting services, Turkey

 B. Akaak BA

 My name is B. Akaak.
 I provide English-Arabic translations.
-I translate many different types of documents.
+I translate English to Arabic documents relating to human rights, IT, advertisements, refugees, politics, tourism and general business.
 In addition, I offer English-Arabic interpretation services and language tuition.

 I am a native speaker of modern standard Arabic and am fully proficient in formal Arabic and Middle Eastern accents.
 English is my second language.
 My command of English is to professional standard.
 I am currently based in Istanbul, Turkey, close to Sultanahmet Tram Station.